-The 15 easiest indoor house plants that won't die on you
+These are the 15 easiest indoor houseplants (that won't die on you)

 English Ivy

 Why you want it: There's a real timeless elegance to ivy, and it trails down furniture for a pretty effect.
-Plus, it's super easy to start a new plant for yourself or a friend by cutting a section of the stem.
-Instant hostess gift!
+Plus, it's easy to start a new plant for yourself or a friend by cutting a section of the stem.
+Think instant hostess gift!
 (OK, not completely instant.
 It takes about two weeks or so.)

-How to care for it: English Ivy likes moist soil and cooler room temperature conditions, ranging from the mid-50s to about 70.
+How to care for it: English ivy likes moist soil and cooler room temperature conditions, ranging from the mid-50s to about 70.

 Jade Plant

 Why you want it: For those who love the look of a succulent — not to mention, the ease of care — a jade plant offers thick, lush leaves and visually interesting branches.
-It grows slowly and has the potential to live from your kids' birth until their high school graduations — at least!
+It grows slowly and has the potential to live from your kids' birthdates until their high school graduations — at least!
 It also looks great in a pretty pot when paired with other succulent varieties.

-How to care for it: Jade plant does not require a lot of water, so keep soil somewhat dry.
+How to care for it: Jade plants don't require a lot of water, so keep soil somewhat dry.
 It prefers bright light and ordinary room temperatures.

+Where to buy it: Jade plant in 4-inch pot, $10 (free shipping), Amazon

 Rubber Tree

-Why you want it: This easy-to-grow indoor house plant will grow into an 8-foot-tall tree for a major pop of greenery in a room.
+Why you want it: This easy-to-grow indoor houseplant will grow into an 8-foot-tall tree for a major pop of greenery in a room.
 If you prefer a smaller plant, just make your rubber tree into a shrub shape by pruning any long stems.
 The dark green leaves have an attractive shine to them.

 How to care for it: Allow the surface of the rubber tree's soil to dry out in between watering.
 It thrives in lighting conditions from medium to bright, and a range of room temperatures between about 60 and 80.

-How to care for it: Diffenbachia thrives in normal room temperature not colder than the mid-60s.
+How to care for it: Dieffenbachia thrives in normal room temperature not colder than the mid-60s.
 Keep the soil evenly moist, and provide medium or low lighting conditions for the best result.

 Peace Lily

-Why you want it: Surely you've seen this indoor house plant in many homes, since it has such pretty, curving white blooms and dark leaves — and it's super easy to grow.
+Why you want it: Surely you've seen this indoor houseplant in many homes, since it has such pretty, curving white blooms and dark leaves — and it's easy to grow.

-How to care for it: This house plant favors low humidity and also low light, making it great for rooms with few windows.
+How to care for it: This houseplant favors low humidity and also low light, making it great for rooms with few windows.
 It prefers moist soil throughout the pot and tolerates standard temperatures ranging to about 85 degrees.

+Where to buy it: Peace lily plant in 4-inch pot, $3, Walmart

 Snake Plant

-Why you want it: It doesn't get much easier than this indoor house plant—also sometimes known as mother-in-law's tongue!
+Why you want it: It doesn't get much easier than this indoor houseplant — also known as mother-in-law's tongue!
 It has variegated leaves that grow upright, and some varieties' leaves have yellow or white edges.
-It has small white flowers that bloom only rarely.
+It has small, white flowers that bloom only rarely.

 How to care for it: This indoor plant grows well in a whole range of lighting conditions.
 The air should be somewhat dry, as should the soil.
 Any normal room temperature should suit it just fine.